ivaniskandar/shouko/README.md

 - **Assistant Button Override**

-  This feature is available on Xperia 5 II, Xperia 10 III, Xperia 1 III.
+  This feature is available on Xperia 5 II, Xperia 10 III, Xperia 5 III and Xperia 1 III.

   Launches an app or a shortcut when the Assistant button is pressed.
 You can also disable the button completely.